Who Do You Trust?: Gameplay (Bergen era)

+Change to daytime

+The prime time version ended in March 1957, but was soon revamped as a daytime show to air on ABC and feature Johnny Carson.
+In 1957, Carson's career was in serious trouble due to the cancellation of his prime time CBS variety series The Johnny Carson Show.
+This series immediately launched him into the public consciousness.
+When the series launched as a daytime show on ABC on September 30, it kept the Do You Trust Your Wife? title until July 1958, changing its title to expand the scope of contestants beyond married couples.

+The initial Carson-era shows were announced by Bill Nimmo.
+A year into the run, Nimmo was replaced by Ed McMahon, and from that point until 1992 Carson and McMahon would spend the majority of their careers together.

+Gameplay (Carson era)

 Three couples competed on each show, nearly always a man and a woman chosen for their unique backgrounds; the announcer would introduce couples one at a time, and Carson spent more time interviewing the contestants than quizzing them.

 In the quiz portion, Carson would tell the male contestant the category of the upcoming question; the man would then have to decide whether to answer the question himself or "trust" the woman to do so.

 Three questions were played per couple, worth $25, $50, and $75; if two or all three couples tied in the cash winnings, they were asked a question involving a numerical answer; the couple coming closest to the correct answer moved on to the bonus game.

 Bonus round

 From 1957 until the quiz-show scandals in 1959, the bonus round pitted the day's winners against the winners from the previous day.
 One partner from each team, usually the man, was placed in an isolation booth and asked a question with several answers.
 The one who got the most correct answers won $500 and the right to return the following day.

 After the scandals, in which Who Do You Trust? was not involved, the bonus round involved the winning couple attempting to unscramble a name or phrase in fifteen seconds.